gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 2. run `icedove -profilemanager`, create a profile and point it to the profile in `~/data/thunderbird-profiles/pu3xvoh`
     - alternatively, just move the profile folder into `~/.thunderbird` and edit the `profiles.ini` file to point to that folder (pu3xvoh.default)

-## Python for data analysis

-Download miniconda from here: <https://conda.io/miniconda.html> and run with

-    bash <miniconda-file-name>

-Conda is the package manager and `conda install <package-name> will install packages.
-To keep conda install small by cleaning out tarballs and old packages use `conda clean -tp`.

-The anaconda distribution also includes pandoc, which plays well with the system Tex distribution.

-## R

-Install with apt.
-There are other ways, as with conda, but this seems easier.
-Conda does not have all the packages I need.

-    sudo apt-get install r-base r-base-dev

-To run R in Jupyter notebooks install [IRKernel](https://irkernel.github.io/installation/#linux-panel) using the linux source method (libzmq3-dev first).

-Then use install.packages('xxx') to get packages, and remember that R updates will require package reinstallation.

-Often R complains about missing Debian packages (curl, ssl) and may fail if miniconda/anaconda is already installed (may want to change dir name).

-Common packages: tidyverse, xts, rgdal, data.table, automap, forecast, ggmap, cowplot, raster, SPEI

-Note: you have to put these in a vector ( `c('tidyverse', 'xts', ...)` )

-Sometimes it is easier to install packages from the debian repo than cran.
-This was the case for rgl (sudo apt install r-cran-rgl).

-## MATLAB

-Matlab installer for linux is pretty straightforward these days.
-MATLAB can be installed in /usr/local/ unless there is not enough space (3-6 GB depending on toolboxes).

-To get a desktop launcher in the menu (with icon), do:

-	sudo wget http://upload.wikimedia.org/wikipedia/commons/2/21/Matlab_Logo.png -O /usr/share/icons/matlab.png

-then make a matlab.desktop file in /usr/share/applications/ that points to the icon and executes `matlab -desktop`

 ## GDAL

 May be required for rgdal and other stuff (qgis should bring this in I think).

 sudo apt-get install libproj-dev libgdal-dev

-## TeX

-I install the `texlive` package from debian repositories.
-It is smaller than `texlive-full`, but still very functional.
-For use with pandoc I also install`texlive-xetex`.

 ## WIFI